Husain0007/Explainable-AI-PhD-Task/README.md

 # CORA Dataset Node Classification

 In this project I developed a Node Classifier for the CORA dataset consisting of 2708 scientific publications.
 To prepare the graph data from the `./cora/cora.cites` & `./cora/cora.content` files I have utilized the [StellarGraph](https://stellargraph.readthedocs.io/en/stable/README.html) library.
-The overall process to prepare the data & train the classifier are expande upon under [Process Overview](#process-overview).
+The overall process for preparing the data & training the classifier is expanded upon under [Process Overview](#process-overview).
 *  *  *
 ## Tasks Completed
 The following tasks have been completed over the couse of this project.